wesnoth/wesnoth/.github/CONTRIBUTING.md

 TODO: stuff about PRs.

+### Code Standard

+Wesnoth's engine conforms to the C++14 standard.
+We encourage the use of standard library APIs over third-party libraries whenever possible.
+However, third-party libraries are preferred over adding new, custom in-engine APIs, when appropriate.

 ### Code Formatting

 If your pull request touches the engine's C++ source code, we recommend (but don't require) you run `clang-format` on your changes before submission (Visual Studio Code gives you a handy context menu option to do so).
 This ensures that your code remains formatted according to our conventions.